 Here are some of my recommendations for what to pick up this Bandcamp Friday (or any other day).

 Rosie Tucker – “Never Not Never Not Never Not” ~ I first saw Rosie Tucker play in 2019 at the Top Hat in Missoula, MT.
 I was really blown away by the set & ordered the vinyl for this album when I got home.
 Rosie Tucker’s lyrics are multi-layered, but approachable.
 Their vocal styling is creative and unexpected.
-The deft production choices let brevity do its work, yet allow certain tracks more time to build to dynamics and drive emotionally.
-All the while, the listener is drawn in by the California landscape, emotional struggles, and the joy of having really good friends.
+The deft production choices let brevity do its work, yet allow certain tracks more time to build dynamics and drive emotionally.
+All the while, the listener is drawn in by lyrics that feature the California landscape, emotional struggles, and the joy of having really good friends.

 Sentimental Records – “NO MORE BANDS: AUTUMN 2020” ~ I mentioned production choices in the previous album which brings me to this compilation.
 I started following the Sentimental Records label online when I realized what a genius producer Wolfy is.
 I’m looking forward to checking out this comp and other things on the label to hear song-writing from Wolfy as well.

 Norah Lorway – “Future Void” ~ This recent release via the Distant Bloom label exhibits live-coded sonic creations from Norah Lorway.
 Featured among the best experimental music releases of October 2020 on Bandcamp, “Future Void” welcomes us to a world aptly expressed by Aaron Owen‘s topographical cover art.
 Slow builds churn up echoes and glacial shifts reflect light at their high points.